PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     :param str pool: The pool to add the server to

+  .. method:: canAcceptQueries([enforceQPS]) -> bool

+    .. versionadded:: 2.2.0

+    Return whether this backend can accept new queries.
+In order to accept new queries, a backend needs to be in the ``Up`` state, below the configured outstanding queries limit, if any (see ``maxOutstandingQueries`` on :func:`newServer`) and, if ``enforceQPS`` is true, below the configured QPS threshold (``qps`` on :func:`newServer`).

+    :param bool enforceQPS: Whether to enforce the QPS threshold configured on the backend, if any

   .. method:: getLatency() -> double

     Return the average latency of this server over the last 128 UDP queries, in microseconds.